apache/nuttx/configs/b-l475e-iot01a/README.txt

         if multiple radios ACK?
 At a minimum it could keep the driver unnecessarily busy.
 There is some prototype code to do just this in the driver, but does not seem to work.

+      2017-08-24:  There is only a single buffer for reassemblying larger packets.
+This could be an important issue for the hub configuration which really needs the capability concurrently reassemble multiple incoming streams.